hack-gpon/hack-gpon.github.io/_ont/ont-zte-f6005.md

 - CSS display property to show (from none)
 - HTML `disabled=true` attribute to `enabled=true`

+This has been tested on the following firmware versions:
-Tested and fully working  with V6.0.10P2N19 (OpenFiber) firmware
+- V6.0.10P2N19 (OpenFiber)
 ## Serial

 The ONT has a TTL 3.3v UART console (configured as 115200 8-N-1) that can be accessed from the top surface.
 To accept TX line commands, the GND of the TTL adapter should be attached to the ONT's shield: